 about the climate and ecological crisis that threatens our existence and communicate the urgency for change

-to halt biodiversity loss and reduce greenhouse gas emissions to net zero by 2025 in a just and fair manner
+- ACT NOW to halt biodiversity loss and reduce greenhouse gas emissions to net zero by 2025 in a just and fair manner

-by establishing a Citizen ‘s assembly which takes the lead on climate and ecological justice
+- LET CITIZENS DECIDE by establishing a Citizen ‘s assembly which takes the lead on climate and ecological justice

-- We Have a Shared Vision of Change
+We Have a Shared Vision of Change

 a world that is fit for generations to come.

 We Set Our Mission on What is Necessary

 Mobilising a significant part of the population to achieve system change.

 We Need a Regenerative Culture

 Creating a culture which is healthy, resilient and adaptable.

-- We Openly Challenge Ourselves and This Toxic System
+We Openly Challenge Ourselves and This Toxic System

 Leaving our comfort zones to take action for change.

-- We Value Reflecting and Learning
+We Value Reflecting and Learning

 Following a cycle of action, reflection, learning, and planning for more action.
 Learning from other movements and contexts as well as our own experiences.

-- We Welcome Everyone and Every Part of Everyone
+We Welcome Everyone and Every Part of Everyone

 Working actively to create safer and more accessible spaces.

-- We Actively Mitigate for Power
+We Actively Mitigate for Power

 Breaking down hierarchies of power for more equitable participation.

-- We Avoid Blaming and Shaming
+We Avoid Blaming and Shaming

 We live in a toxic system, but no one individual is to blame.

 We Are a Non-violent Network

 Using non-violent strategy and tactics as the most effective way to bring about change.

-- We Are Based on Autonomy and Decentralisation
+We Are Based on Autonomy and Decentralisation

 We collectively create the structures we need to challenge power.
 Anyone who follows these core principles and values can take action in the name of Extinction Rebellion.

-and large polluters to demand the necessary change.
+Extinction Rebellion takes peaceful action, often in the form of civil disobedience.
+By taking this action, we are targeting the government and big polluters and demanding the necessary change.
 Although arrests are a central part of our strategy, you don’t have to get yourself arrested to join our actions.
-We need everyone who is willing to stand up for a livable future to join us.
+We need everyone who is willing to stand up for a liveable future to join us.

-- What is considered non-violence?
+- What is considered non-violent?